oscarbenedito/dwm/README.md

 ## Requirements

 In order to build dwm you need the Xlib header files.
+This build uses Font Awesome icons for the status bar, make sure you have installed the correct files.

 ## Installation